Lodge Summer Dinner 2018

 Installation meeting 2014

-Charity run through IrelandIn October 2013 our Immediate Past Master, Padraig Belton, undertook a charity run the length of Ireland.
+Charity run through IrelandIn October 2013 our Immediate Past Master undertook a charity run the length of Ireland.
 This followed on his charity cycle ride the length of England and Scotland the previous year.
 (We understand he is looking into something Welsh to complete the set.)

 Dinner on a warship